NyxAlexandra/jam-portfolio/content/Portfolio.md

 ## Combo Project

-This was my favorite idea, a cat curled around a ball of "yarn".The most difficult part was getting it to wrap around the ball.
+This was my favorite idea, a cat curled around a ball of "yarn".
+The most difficult part was getting it to wrap around the ball.
 The read ribbon is meant to be a collar, but it serves a dual purpose of hiding the mess up mouth stamp.

 ![[media/EEAEEBAA-9C2E-4F63-9F54-2AC845F3C639.jpeg]]